hoobs-org/HOOBS/docs/CLI.md

 | -d, --debug           | Turn on debug level logging                         |

 ## Install
 This initilizes the system.
-It creates the special API bridge.
-The API bridge is a control hub for all other bridges.
+It creates the special hub bridge.
+The hub bridge is a control hub for all other bridges.

 ```
 sudo hbs install